Most carpet tapes will not damage your hardwood floors. In fact, it can actually help to protect your floors from wear and tear.

 What Kind of Tape is Safe for Hardwood Floors?

 While double-sided carpet tape is not recommended for use on hardwood floors, there are other types of tape that can be used.

-One type of tape that is safe for hardwood floors is painter’s tape like 3M recommends Scotch® Delicate Surface Painter’s Tape.
+One type of tape that is safe for hardwood floors is painter’s tape, like 3M Scotch® Delicate Surface Tape.

 Painter’s tape is a type of pressure-sensitive adhesive tape that is made of paper or fabric with a gentle adhesive.

 It is safe to use on a variety of surfaces, including hardwood floors, and can be removed without damaging the surface.